Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 **Customer focused**

 - Conversing with many customers daily has helped me develop my communication skills.
 My strong pattern recognition skills helps me anticipate a customer's needs allowing me to help them more efficiently.
-- I keep to company policy despite the fact that it can be frustrating for customers.
+- I keep to company policy despite the fact that it can be frustrating for customers and am able to remain calm and proffesional in these situations.
 This is because I understand that it is important to follow the rules in order to maintain a good reputation and keep the business running smoothly.

 ### Technology